 Main Subheading

-Furthermore, the concept of a "cup" itself can be somewhat ambiguous.
-In the United States, a standard cup is defined as 8 fluid ounces.
-However, in other parts of the world, such as Australia, a cup is defined as 250 milliliters, which is approximately 8.45 fluid ounces.
+On top of that, the concept of a "cup" itself can be somewhat ambiguous.
+That said, 45 fluid ounces.
+That said, in other parts of the world, such as Australia, a cup is defined as 250 milliliters, which is approximately 8.And in the United States, a standard cup is defined as 8 fluid ounces.
 This difference, though seemingly small, can impact the outcome of a recipe, especially when dealing with critical ingredients like flour or liquids in baking.

 Comprehensive Overview